Concept-Based Curriculum and Instruction

 Concept-Based Mathematics Pre-K to 12

-Jennifer Chang-Wathall offers a variety of services from one to five day face to face workshops providing courses to support the implementation of a concept based and inquiry led curriculum.
+Jennifer Chang-Wathall offers a variety of services from one to five-day face to face workshops and school partnerships providing courses to support the implementation of a concept based and inquiry led curriculum.
 She also delivers four-week long online Concept-Based Mathematics courses for pre-K to 12 educators.
 As a qualified DISC trainer and Performance Coach she assists schools with leadership development, management training, conflict management, team building and promoting effective communication in the workplace.
 She is also an international keynote speaker at conferences around the world.
 Jennifer has conducted numerous IB workshops and acted as an IB Field Representative to support new IB schools in implementing the International Baccalaureate Diploma programme.
 Below are some examples of workshops she has facilitated.

 Please contact her email firstname.lastname@example.org for more information about how to tailor these

 In order to have a true impact on student learning, the process of planning, implementing, and evaluating a concept-based curriculum requires